ssg/trid/README.md

 [![Build & Test](https://github.com/ssg/trid/actions/workflows/rust.yml/badge.svg)](https://github.com/ssg/trid/actions/workflows/rust.yml)

 # trid - Turkish Citizenship ID Number crate
 This is my first ever written Rust code derived from my own [TurkishId](https://github.com/ssg/TurkishId) package for .NET.
 I'm trying to use existing code as an excuse to learn about Rust.
 Despite constant tackling with error messages, Rust has been extremely impressive so far.
 (How cool are doc-tests!?)

 # Usage
+The crate provides `TurkishId` type that represents a valid Turkish ID number.
+It can be instantiated from a string using its `parse()` method, or directly converted from a `u8` slice using `from()` or `try_from()` methods.

-The crate provides an `::is_valid(value: &str)` function for validating ID numbers and a `TurkishId` type to encompass a Turkish citizenship ID number, so you don't need to validate it constantly and pass it around freely.
+The crate provides `is_valid(value: &str)` function for validating ID numbers and a `TurkishId` type to encompass a Turkish citizenship ID number, so you don't need to validate it constantly and pass it around freely.